 Not sure whether workers on your team should be classified as employees or individual contractors?
 From a work product and process perspective, the IRS will consider:

-If you answered yes to one or several of these questions, it’s likely that, from the IRS’s perspective, your worker should be classified as a W2 employee.
+If you answered yes to one or several of these questions, it’s likely that, from the IRS’s perspective, your worker should be classified as a W2, or full-time, employee.

-With a good grasp of the IRS-defined differences between 1099 contract worker and W2 employees, let’s take a closer look at the cost factor of contract vs. full-time employees.
+With a good grasp of the IRS-defined differences between 1099 contract workers and W2 employees, let’s take a closer look at the cost factor of contract worker vs. full-time employee.
 Will a 1099 independent contractor actually cost you less in the long-run?